digitv/kint/README.md

 composer require digitv/kint:1.x-dev
 ```

-When include it in your web config like this:
+Then include it in your web config like this:

 ```
 if (YII_ENV_DEV) {